Burning Man anti-consumerism celebration goes non-profit

 Organizers are now looking to liquidate the Black Rock LLC company and turn it into the not-for-profit Burning Man Project, with a 17-member board and tens of thousands of burners to continue its work.

-It would seem a little discordant that a private company ran the anti-establishment, corporate-consumer-chewing festival.
+It would seem a little discordant that a private company ran the anti-establishment, corporate-consumer-eschewing festival.

 When it comes time to shift into its nonprofit project, the company will be liquidated with an unnamed payout divided among six owners.
 The amount will be "profit enough", but "not enough to make us rich," Harvey said.